chialab/docker-php/dev/README.md

 ## Contributing
 If you find an issue, or have a special wish not yet fulfilled, please [open an issue on GitHub](https://github.com/Chialab/docker-php/issues) providing as many details as you can (the more you are specific about your problem, the easier it is for us to fix it).

-Pull requests are welcome, too! 😁 Please, check that things are working as expected before attempting a pull request, as there are no automated tests (yet) to perform such checks for you.
+Pull requests are welcome, too! 😁 Please, run `make build` and `make test` before attempting a pull request.
 Also, it would be nice if you could follow [best practices for writing Dockerfiles](https://docs.docker.com/articles/dockerfile_best-practices/).